Ash Dieback Surveys in Winchester Hampshire

 In the fight against ash dieback, there is no clear-cut solution.
 Researchers are working to find a cure for the disease, but so far there is little to show for their efforts.
 However, there are several things that you can do to minimize the damage the disease can cause to your ash trees.
 The very first step is to realize that ash dieback is a serious threat to your trees.

 Ash dieback is a fungal disease that has been hitting ash trees all over the country, but how serious is the disease really?
 The fact that it's called ash dieback may imply that it's actually quite serious.
 While it does cause the tree to die, it's not as fast as the name may have you believe, as ash trees can live for over 100 years, but it can only take a few years for the disease to kill them.

 How long does it take for ash dieback to kill a tree?

-As reported in the Hampshire Government website, ash dieback disease is spreading fast in Hampshire, with trees already succumbing in Oxfordshire and Buckinghamshire, and many more expected to fall as time goes on.
-The fungus responsible for the disease, Chalara fraxinea, was first recorded in North Europe in 1992, and since then has been found in Denmark, Germany and the Netherlands, with the disease's spread accelerated by the import of infected plants.
+As reported on the Hampshire Government website, ash dieback disease is spreading fast in Hampshire, with trees already succumbing in Oxfordshire and Buckinghamshire, and many more expected to fall as time goes on.
+The fungus responsible for the disease, Chalara fraxinea, was first recorded in North Europe in 1992, and since then, has been found in Denmark, Germany, and the Netherlands, with the disease's spread accelerated by the import of infected plants.
 It is believed that the disease arrived in Britain in a shipment of infected trees from continental Europe many years ago.